Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-ferry.html.markdown

 ## Companies, tickets and timetables

-There are four main ferry companies operating between the UK and Europe.
+There are five main ferry companies operating out of the UK and Ireland: DFDS, Stena Line, P&O, Brittany Ferries and Irish Ferries.
 For timetables, prices and to book tickets, visit their websites:

 [DFDS ferries](https://www.dfds.com/en-gb/passenger-ferries) run from Dover to Calais and Dunkirk, Newhaven to Dieppe, and Newcastle to Amsterdam.

-[Stena Line](https://www.stenaline.co.uk/) operates between Holyhead and Dublin, Fishguard and Rosslaire, and Harwich and Hoek van Holland.
+[Stena Line](https://www.stenaline.co.uk/) operates between Cairnryan and Belfast, Liverpool (Birkenhead) and Belfast, Holyhead and Dublin, Fishguard and Rosslaire, Rosslaire and Cherbourg, and Harwich and Hoek van Holland.

-[P&O ferries](https://www.poferries.com/en) are on the Dover to Calais route, Hull to Rotterdam and Liverpool to Dublin.
+[P&O ferries](https://www.poferries.com/en) are on the Dover to Calais route, Hull to Rotterdam, Cairnryan to Larne and Liverpool to Dublin.

-[Brittany Ferries](https://www.brittany-ferries.co.uk/) will take you from Portsmouth to Caen, St Malo, Le Havre or Cherbourg, Bilbao to Santander, Poole to Cherbourg, and Plymouth to Roscoff or Santander.
+[Brittany Ferries](https://www.brittany-ferries.co.uk/) will take you from Portsmouth to Caen, St Malo, Le Havre or Cherbourg, Bilbao and Santander, Poole to Cherbourg, and Plymouth to Roscoff or Santander.

 ## Rail and Sail